wolfgangasdf/iqp-book/3d-schroedinger.md

 \left\{\frac{1}{\Theta}\left[\sin \theta \frac{d}{d \theta}\left(\sin \theta \frac{d \Theta}{d \theta}\right)\right]+\ell(\ell+1) \sin ^2 \theta\right\}+\frac{1}{\Phi} \frac{d^2 \Phi}{d \phi^2}=0
 $$(3d-s-10)

-Same procedure as before - now we call the constant describing the rightmost term $m^2$, this right part is so easy that we can directly solve it:
+We again see two parts, the left term in brackets depends only on the polar angle, and the right term depends only on the azimuthal angle.
+Now we use the same procedure as before - now we call the constant describing the rightmost term $m^2$, this equation is so simple that we can directly solve it:

 $$
 \frac{d^2 \Phi}{d \phi^2}=-m^2 \Phi \Rightarrow \Phi(\phi)=e^{i m \phi}
 $$(3d-s-11)

 Due to the periodicity of the azimuthal coordinate $\phi=\phi+2\pi$, we obtain that $m$ must be an integer number $m=0, \pm1, \ldots$ With this, we have found our first **quantum number** describing our system!
 Note, we have only assumed that the potential is rotationally symmetric, and already a quantum number appears!
+An cartoon of the azimuthal part of the wavefunction for $m=6$ is shown in the figure.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]